 3. physical exercise

 Sitting cramped up inside all day long won't do you any good, so get moving.
 I know, I know, it's tough.
 Why workout when you could be watching Netflix?
 I mean seriously, Desperate Housewives overrules ALL.
 But whether you're going on a run, doing yoga, or hitting the gym, exercise will instantly ease anxiety and make you feel better.
 When you exercise, your brain releases feel good chemicals (dopamine) which fight stress and reduce depression.
 You need to exercise to maintain not only physical, but also mental fitness.
-Once you do, you will feel energized, healthy, AND less stressed. :)
+Once you do, you will feel energized, healthy, AND less stressed. :)4. a good laugh with friends

 We all know how great it feels to laugh until you cry, or pee, or maybe both.
 But a good laugh can do more for you than you might think.
-It not only lowers cortisol (the body's stress hormone), but it also boosts brain chemicals (endorphins) that fluctuate and help increase your mood.
+It not only lowers cortisol (the body's stress hormone), but it also boosts brain chemicals (endorphins) that fluctuate and help increase your mood.5. music

 Sometimes the best thing you can do to calm your stress is to write down what is bothering you.
 Even if you think it sounds stupid, I PROMISE you that writing down what's worrying you, what you want to do, and anything else will help you so much.
 There's something so relieving about getting it all down on paper, and it seriously helps me all the time.